-Administration Schedule
+Administration Information

-The computer-based testing window opens April 15, 2024 and runs through May 17, 2024.
-The school or district test coordinator will communicate the testing schedule.
-All LEAP 2025 assessments are timed.
+The testing window opens April 2, 2025, and runs through May 14, 2025, for all computer-based tests.
+The school or district test coordinator will communicate each school's testing schedule.
+For updates to the testing schedule, refer to the 2024-2025 Louisiana Assessment Calendar.
+All LEAP assessments are timed.
 No additional time is permitted, except for students who have a documented extended time accommodation (e.g., an IEP).